Selvam-T/POS/Database_admin/README.md

 ## 📋 CSV Format Requirements

-Your `products.csv` must have these columns:
+Your `products.csv` must have these columns.
+Only `product_code` is unique (primary key); all other fields can have duplicates.
+String fields are normalized to Camel Case on import:

 | Column | Required | Type | Example |
 |--------|----------|------|---------|